socketry/katacoda/async-introduction/finish.md

 Awesome job!
-That's all I have for now.
+That's all for now.